 If you feel that your property is incorrectly valued contact the Council’s Valuers to discuss the matter.
 If their response does not completely satisfy you, they will provide you with the information on how to formally object against the valuation.
 Any formal objections must be lodged within two months of the date of issue of the rate notice.
 Late objections will not be accepted.
 For Valuation Objections, please contact us on: 5950 1090.

 If you object to a valuation you still must pay the rates by the due date.
 Failure to pay rates will incur interest.
 The State Revenue Office also uses Council’s Site Valuation indicated on your Rate & Valuation Notice for the purpose of assessing land tax.
-The current site value of your property will be used for Land Tax in 2017 and 2018.
+The current site value of your property will be used for Land Tax in 2019.

 Valuation changes to local government